cyquah/GA-Project-QCY/Capstone-Project/Capstone-README.md

 Key words from food topic or category supplied by user are used to search through the summaries list to identify the relevant ones.

 * **Assess opinions of dining options and eateries** Dining options and eateries key words supplied by user to select the relevant summaries.
-Sentiment analysis is then performed with Vader???s sentiment analyzer to determine the sentiment levels with their respective aggregated stats presented.
+Sentiment analysis is then performed with Vader sentiment analyzer to determine the sentiment levels with their respective aggregated stats presented.

 ### Directories and Files
 * [**Data Source - FoodBlogs**][data_source]